-Expenses on research and development were €282 million in 2009, including €46 million of a one-time write-down of capitalized in-process R & D activities (2008: €206 million).
-Adjusted for this effect, we invested about 5 % of our product sales in R & D. This matched the previous year's figure excluding the in-process R & D activities acquired.
+Expenses on research and development were \in 240 million in 2009 (2008: \in 479 million, including \in 272 million of inprocess R & D activities acquired with APP Pharmaceuticals).
+We therefore invested about 5 % of our product sales in R & D. This matched the previous year's figure excluding the in-process R & D activities acquired.
 The chart shows R & D expenses by segment.
 In 2009, Fresenius Medical Care increased its R & D spending by 22 %, and Fresenius Kabi by 18 %.
-In the segment Corporate/Other, €44 million was spent on R & D at Fresenius Biotech, mostly on the clinical development of trifunctional antibodies.
-This
+In the segment Corporate/Other, \in 44 million was spent on R & D at Fresenius Biotech, mostly on the clinical development of trifunctional antibodies.
+This was slightly above the \notin 43 million spent in the previous year.
+Detailed figures are included in the segment reporting on pages 116 to 117.